maniospas/Blombly/docs/material/style.md

 print(html.html); // this will tell you that this is a code block
 ```

+!!! tip
-**Prefer !local instead of !macro to redefine macros for
+    Use !local instead of !macro to redefine macros for
-only one file.** In general, macros should be avoided
+    only one file.
+In general, macros should be avoided
     for anything that is not injecting metaprogramming patterns.